Flying on a Boeing 737 Max 9? Here's what to know.

 Why were the planes grounded?

-Alaska Airlines grounded all 65 of its Max 9 jets within hours after one of the two door plugs in the back half of the cabin of flight 1282 blew away while 16,000 feet above Oregon.
+Alaska Airlines grounded all 65 of its Max 9 jets within hours after one of the two door plugs in the back half of the cabin of Flight 1282 blew away 16,000 feet above Oregon.
 The FAA grounded all Max 9s in the U.S. the day after the blowout.

 Even though none of the passengers were seriously injured, regulators acted quickly because the accident could have been far worse.